Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Introduction

 \section{Introduction}

-The issues considered in navigation tasks go beyond the classical computer-vision setup of learning from pre-defined fixed datasets.
+The challenges of addressing navigation tasks go beyond the classical computer-vision setup of learning from pre-defined fixed datasets.
 They consist of problems such as low-level control point-goal navigation~\cite{wijmans2019dd}, object-goal navigation~\cite{batra2020objectnav} or even tasks requiring natural language understanding, e.g., embodied question answering~\cite{das2018embodied}.

-We focus on one such navigation problems: image-goal navigation~\cite{zhu2017target}, wherein an agent has to learn to navigate to a location specified by visual observations taken from there.
-Consider the agent in Figure~\ref{fig:pull_figure}, which is spawned at the location in blue on the map, where it observes a sofa.
+We focus on one such critical problem: image-goal navigation~\cite{zhu2017target}, wherein an agent has to learn to navigate to a location specified by visual observations taken from there.
+Consider the agent in \autoref{fig:pull_figure}, which is spawned at the location in blue on the map, where it observes a sofa.
 The agent's task is to find the location in the house where it would see the washing machine shown in the goal image.
 In terms of difficulty, this task lies in between point-goal and object-goal navigation.
 Indeed, it does not require learning the association between visual inputs and manual labels (as in object-goal navigation), but it needs a higher-level understanding of scenes for navigating through them.
 There are several facets to this task, which make it challenging.

-The first challenge of this task is to design methods that are completely end-to-end.
+The first challenge is to design methods that are completely end-to-end.
+This allows for approaches that require less expert knowledge and are easily transferable to new simulators and tasks.
 Classical methods for agent navigation, based on simultaneous localization and mapping~\cite{thrun2002probabilistic}, comprise multiple hand-crafted modules, and require a large amount of annotated data.
-Reinforcement learning stands as the most common framework for tackling navigation problems in an end-to-end manner.
-However, in the context of photorealistic simulation, existing methods have either shown results in a limited setting with synthetic data~\cite{fang2019scene} or suffer from poor RL-based performance~\cite{chaplot2020neural}.
+Reinforcement learning (RL) is a popular framework for tackling navigation problems in an end-to-end manner~\cite{zhu2017target, fang2019scene}.
+However, in the context of photorealistic data, existing methods have either shown results in a limited setting with synthetic data~\cite{fang2019scene} or suffer from poor RL-based performance~\cite{chaplot2020neural}.

-The second challenge in image-goal navigation is that it requires a high-level understanding of the surrounding scene.
-Given the difficulty to interpret raw RGB observations, the agent needs to learn a more informative representation than pixels.
-This is required to build an internal structure of the surroundings to identify the location of the goal.
-Learning useful representations is even more important when targeting generalization to unseen environments.
-Existing RL-based solutions tend to overfit due to the limited size of relevant datasets~\cite{xia2018gibson}.